International Action: A Unique Approach

 Why our programs?

-- Our Campaign for Clean Water projects have brought clean water to one-in-five Haitians in Port-au-Prince – over 600,000 people nationwide.
+• Our Campaign for Clean Water projects have brought clean water to one-in-five Haitians in Port-au-Prince – roughly 350,000 people nationwide

 Learn more about our work and partnering with us.